Skip to main content

 F2 E2

-F2 E2 on a Maytag washer indicates the user interface (UI) board has a communication fault with the central control unit (CCU).
-The UI board is the control panel where you select cycles and press Start - it sends commands to the main CCU board via a ribbon cable.
+F2 E2 on a Maytag washer means the user interface board can't talk to the central control unit.
+The UI board is the panel where you pick cycles and hit Start.
+It sends commands to the main CCU board through a ribbon cable, and when that connection breaks down, you get this fault.

 F21